AbnerLin/ThirtySix/README.md

 [![Build Status](https://travis-ci.org/AbnerLin/ThirtySix.svg?branch=master)](https://travis-ci.org/AbnerLin/ThirtySix)
 # ThirtySix
-The ThirtySix is the web-base application for restaurant which can monitor food delivering status and customer dining time from seat map in real-time without refresh page.
+The ThirtySix is the web-base application for restaurant which can monitor food delivering progress and customer dining time from seat map in real-time without refresh page.

 ## Features
 * Send the order.